 7 Silent Signs You Could Have Endometriosis

-Painful menstruation is a big endometriosis symptom, but it’s far from the only one.
+Painful menstruation is a major symptom of endometriosis, but it’s not the only one.

 What is endometriosis?